For Students who have been awarded Work-Study on their Financial Aid Award Offer

 3. How Do I Get Paid?

-If you have an on-campus Work-Study job, you will fill out a Payroll Voucher each month, recording the hours you work.
-You turn in your voucher to your employer at the end of every month and you are paid two weeks later.
-You receive your paycheck directly from your employer; you use these funds to pay for whatever educational expenses you have.
-Necessary payroll forms (Payroll Voucher and SPAR form) and a payday schedule are available from your employer.
+If you have an on-campus Work-Study job, you will with your employer on filing your on line voucher each month, recording the hours you work.
+At the end of every month and you are paid two weeks later by direct deposit.
+You use these funds to pay for whatever educational expenses you have.
+Necessary payroll forms and a payday schedule are available from your employer.
 If you have an off-campus Work-Study job, you are placed on the agency's regular payroll and your employer pays you directly, at least once a month.
 Your off-campus employer will provide you with the necessary payroll forms to fill out.
 If your Work-Study employment is at an off-campus government agency, you will be paid by SFSU each month.

 Work-Study Earnings are Taxable Income